-You are really going to enjoy this quick, single-serving of microwave cinnamon apples.
-The apples cooked in a bag or a bowl take about five minutes from beginning to end.
+Sneak Peek: This quick, single-serving of Microwave Cinnamon Apples is cooked in a bag (or a bowl if you prefer).
+Takes about five minutes to prepare from beginning to end.

 One of my sisters confessed to eating dry cake mix.
-She made sure we knew that was a long-g-g-g time ago.
-Doesn’t that make any confession easier when everybody understands it’s ancient history?
+She made sure we knew that was a lo-o-o-o-n-g time ago.
+Doesn’t that make any confession easier when everybody understands it is ancient history?

 One night when my sister was visiting from out of town, we had a serious hunger attack.

-I remembered a tip I picked up from my new co-worker Christa.
-She mentioned microwaving a sliced apple to use as a quick addition to oatmeal or ice cream.
+One of my co-workers mentioned microwaving a sliced apple to use as a quick addition to oatmeal or ice cream.

 It sounded like the perfect topping for cinnamon chips similar to the Apple Buenos we used to enjoy at Taco Bueno on Sunday nights after church.
 I tried it and was instantly smitten.
 I predict you’ll feel the same.

-Is it safe to microwave in a zippered plastic bag?
+Is it safe to bake apples in a microwave using a zippered plastic bag?

 When this post was first published, many people were concerned about the issue of cooking in plastic.
 I had already done my research and knew that people who make the rules about this stuff say it’s fine.
 Now I’m going to refer you to another source that can explain the safety issues concerning zippered plastic bags better than I can.